temach/reports/CIA-LAB-2-Booting.md

 ### 8. Where are the different stages found on the disk?

-Below is a graphical presentation of the location of GRUB data on the hard drive from wikipedia:
+Below is a graphical presentation of the location of GRUB data on the hard drive from Wikipedia:
 ![](https://i.imgur.com/D71OcZ4.png)

 As already explained in the answer to question 7 above, the first stage of the bootloader fits into the first sector on disk, before the MBR partition table.

-The stage 1.5 code is placed in the (usually) unused space on the hard drive after the MBR partiton table, but before the first partition.
+The stage 1.5 code is placed in the (usually) unused space on the hard drive after the MBR partition table, but before the first partition.
 GPT partitioning and other (unusual) layouts do not provide this space.

-Finally the stage 2 resides on an actual filesystem and is a collection of code and data with more GRUB functionallity.
+Finally the stage 2 resides on an actual filesystem and is a collection of code and data with more GRUB functionality.

 ### 9. Describe the entire startup process of Ubuntu 16.04 in the default installation.
 The subquestions below are leaders to help you along, they must be answered but by no means represent the entire startup process of Ubuntu.